oc013/gitstuff/README.md

 Use the Script
 --------

-Setup the config file by copying and editing it:
+Setup the config file by copying and editing it with the user:
 ```
-cd gitstuff
+cd ~/repos/gitstuff
 cp config.example config
 ```

-Then:
+Then from the repo you want to configure and add GPG signing to:
 ```
-./gitstuff.sh
+cd ~/repos/repotoconfigure
+~/repos/gitstuff/gitstuff.sh
 ```

 See also